-A common phenomenon of many machines and systems is that the scope of potential behavior is much broader than is actually needed for a particular circumstance.
+- A common phenomenon of many machines and systems is that the scope of potential behavior is much broader than is actually needed for a particular circumstance.
 This is especially true of a system as powerful as a SOA ecosystem.
-As a result, the behavior and performance of the system tend to be underconstrained by the implementation; instead, the actual behavior is expressed by means of policies of some form.
-Policies define the choices that stakeholders make; these choices are used to guide the actual behavior of the system to the desired behavior and performance.

-As noted in Section 3.2.5.2, a policy is an expression of constraints that is promulgated by a stakeholder who has the responsibility of ensuring that the constraint is enforceable.
-In contrast, contracts are agreements between participants.

-While responsibility for enforcement may differ, both contracts and policies share a common characteristic - there is a constraint that must be enforced.
+As a result, the behavior and performance of the system tend to be under-constrained by the implementation; instead, the actual behavior is expressed by means of policies of some form.
+Policies define the choices that stakeholders make; these choices are used to guide the - 2373 some form.
+Policies define the choices that stakeholders make, these choices are used to guide the actual behavior of the system to the desired behavior and performance. - As noted in Section 3.2.5.2, a policy is an expression of constraints that is promulgated by a stakeholder who has the responsibility of ensuring that the constraint is enforceable.
+In contrast, contracts are agreements between participants. - While responsibility for enforcement may differ, both contracts and policies share a common characteristic there is a constraint that must be enforced.
 In both cases, the mechanisms needed to enforce constraints are likely to be identical; in this model, we focus on the issues involved in representing policies and contracts and on some of the principles behind their enforcement.